If you like Skforecast , help us giving a star on GitHub! ⭐️

 print(f"Test error (MSE): {error_mse}")

-uses a 6 lag time window and a Random Forest model with the default hyperparameters.
+uses a 6 lags as predictors and a Random Forest model with the default hyperparameters.
 However, there is no reason why these values are the most suitable.
 Skforecast provide several search strategies to find the best combination of hyperparameters and lags.
 In this case, the grid_search_forecaster

 function is used.
 It compares the results obtained with each combinations of hyperparameters and lags, and identify the best one.